mwmlln/shinju_select/README.md

   * The landing page should provide a clear purpose of the website for any site vistors
   * Users should be able to easily register/login/logout
   * Menus in the navigation bar reflects user's login status and account roles.
-  *
-  *

 #### Custom Model

 Custom models created for this project is as follows:
 * Tag
 * ProductImages
+* Review
+* Enquiry

+As products unit prices are high, I have customised product model to include stock number to avoid shoppers being charged for the items that are not available.

 ### Structure

   1. The site visitor will first be presented with the landing page where they can read the purpose of this site.
 In the navigation menu they are presented with a choice to register or sign in if already registered.
 There is a search bar and shop link that opens up the page with products list.
   Below the sliding hero images, there are large links to open the product page with 4 different categories or view all product button will open the all products list.
+  Site visitor can be registered or log in at any time from the navigation menu.

-  2. In the Product list page, all of the products are displayed and there is button with each item to open the product detail page
+  2. In the Product list page, all of the products are displayed, unless specific category or tag is chosen to open the page.
+Each product has button to open the product detail page.

-  3. In the product detail page, site users can learn about the products details and add this item in the bag to purchase.
+  3. In the product detail page, shoppers can learn about the products details and add this item in the bag to purchase.
-  There are buttons for category and tags the displayed product belong to and shoppers can press these buttons to display other similar items to compare products they are interested in.
+  There are buttons for category and tags displayed in which product belong to and shoppers can press these buttons to display other similar items to compare products they are interested in.
   Available stock number is displayed here also.
-As the products are rather expensive, the site owner should try their best to prevent shoppers being charged for the product that are not available to them.
+As the products sold in this site are rather expensive, the site owner should try their best to prevent shoppers being charged for the product that are not available to them.
   There are button to go back to the product list page or add the item in their shopping bag.
-When a prodcut is added in the shopping bag popup toast message appears at the top right corner.
-Shoppers can proceed to the shopping bag page by pressing either the button in the toast message panel or shopping basket icon in the navbar.
+When a prodcut is added in the shopping bag popup toast message appears at the top right corner with the items included in the shopoing bag.
+Shoppers can proceed to the shopping bag page by pressing either the button in the toast message or shopping basket icon in the navigation bar.

   4. In Shopping bag page, shoppers can adjust the item quantity or remove items from their shopping bag.
-  When they are happy with their products choices, they can proceed to the checkout page for Secure Payment.
+  When they are happy with their item choices, they can proceed to the checkout page for Secure Payment.

   5. On the checkout page, user can enter their delivery and payment information.
-  The entry of the data is validated in order for the payment is requested to stripe page.
+  The entry of the data is validated in order for the payment to proceed to stripe payment system.
   Shoppers can then press the payment button to make payment for the items chosen.

   4. On successful payment, shoppers are redirected to the page with thank you message and order detail.

-  5. (SuperUsers)
+  5. If user has registered and logged in, they can access to thier profile page wher they can update their delivery information and review their past purchases.
+They oder detail page to review their order history in detail.

+  6. Order detail hisotry has the details of the order including the product purchased.
+Here user can open create review page to share their opinion about the product.

+  7. Review page, all site visitors can read the reviews to learn more abou the product.
+This page should help potential customer make their decision to purchase the products.

+  5. (SuperUsers) Product management page can help admin user to create new products.
-  6. (SuperUsers) Manage users
+  6. (SuperUsers) Manage users - Django admin pages have been customised to easier product and user managements.

 ### SKELETON
   **Wireframe:**